A lot of trainers are not a big fan of the stability ball when it comes to doing exercises. Personally, I think it is a great tool.

 Single Leg Stability Ball Wall Squat

 This will really challenge the hips to help improve the hip stability if you have a previous injury.
-This is a great exercise to help prevent a future hip injury.
+This is a great exercise to help prevent a future hip injury as well.
 So give that a go, tweak the traditional stability ball wall squat and give the single leg stability ball wall squat a go.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that there’s an article, an interview, or a video that will help you overcome your injury or pain.